 Registration is open!
-Join us for the next live-stream Causal Mediation Analysis Training: July 12-14, 2021.
+Join us for the next live-stream Causal Mediation Analysis Training on August 17-19, 2022.

 The Causal Mediation Analysis Training is a 3-day intensive boot camp of seminars and hands-on analytical sessions to provide an overview of concepts and data analysis methods used to investigate mediating mechanisms.